 It is vital that you check whether your child is entitled to pupil premium money.
 This provides an extra income for the school which we are directly accountable for in how it affects the outcomes for your child.

 We review the impact of our Pupil Premium spend with Governors every term.
-The next review will take place just before Easter (data gathering) and formally alongside the Improvement Committee after Easter 2018.
+The next review will take place in late February 2021 once we have all children back in following COVID-19 restrictions to schooling.